raspibolt/raspibolt/guide/bonus/lightning/lndg.md

   ```
 After it has restarted, try accessing the secure site again.
 Once all the services have started and initialized, you should have no trouble.

-If you recieve the 502 error after a node restart, you may want to increase the TimeoutStartSec value in the uwsgi.service file:
+If you receive the 502 error after a node restart, you may want to increase the TimeoutStartSec value in the uwsgi.service file:

   ```sh
   $ sudo vi /etc/systemd/system/uwsgi.service
   ```

 ### Backend refreshes